MathisLav/internetce/readme.md

 	return 0;
 }
 ```
+***Warning :*** You will need the USBDRVCE lib from the toolchain to make it work! *(See: https://github.com/CE-Programming/toolchain/tree/usbdrvce)*
+For those who understand french (or those who know how to use google translate), a way to use USBDRVCE is explained here : (SOON)

 ## Help & Bug report
 Some examples of use are available in the tests/ folder.
 You can draw inspiration from those programs.
 If you can't find what you want, feel free to ask your questions on forums such as tiplanet.org or cemetech.net.